kadamrahul18/Transformer-From-Scratch/README.md

 ## Current Status

-[e.g., "Just started - setting up the project structure." or "Implemented Scaled Dot-Product Attention and Multi-Head Attention."]
+Just started - setting up the project structure.

 ## Acknowledgements

 *   The authors of "Attention Is All You Need" for their groundbreaking work.
 *   Sasha Rush and the Harvard NLP team for "The Annotated Transformer," which makes this complex model much more accessible.

-## License

-[e.g., MIT License, Apache 2.0 - choose one if you want, MIT is common for personal projects] This project is licensed under the MIT License - see the LICENSE.md file for details (if you add one).